Pushkarski/TripleTen_projects/01_advanced_spreadsheets_airbnb/README.md

 # 🏙️ Airbnb Market Analysis - Advanced Spreadsheets Project

 This project analyzes the Manhattan Airbnb market to determine which neighborhoods and property sizes are most attractive for vacation rentals, and which listings generate the highest revenue.
+This project was completed as part of the TripleTen Data Analysis Bootcamp.

 ---